FedCor: Correlation-Based Active Client Selection Strategy for Heterogeneous Federated Learning: Preliminary

-There have been many studies trying to solve Eq.~\ref{eq:fl} under the FL setting~\cite{li2018federated,liang2019variance,karimireddy2019scaffold,wang2020tackling,cho2020client}, and most of them are derived from a standard FL algorithm FedAvg~\cite{mcmahan2017communication}.
-To satisfy the communication constraint, these algorithms usually assume partial client participation.
-In particular, in communication round $t$, only a subset $\mathcal{K}_t$ with size $|\mathcal{K}_t|=C\le N$ of the client set $\mathcal{U}$ is selected to receive the global model $\boldsymbol\omega^{t}$ and conduct training with their local dataset for several iterations independently.
-After the local training, the server collects the trained models from these selected clients and average them to produce a new global model $\boldsymbol\omega^{t+1}$.
-We formulate this procedure as follows.
+In consideration of the privacy and communication constraints, FL algorithms usually assume partial client participation and perform local model updates.
+In particular, in communication round $t$, only a subset $\sK_t$ with size $|\sK_t|=C\le N$ of the overall client set $\sU$ is selected to receive the global model $\vw^{t}$ and conduct training with their local dataset for several iterations independently.
+After the local training, the server collects the trained models from these selected clients and aggregates them (usually by averaging~\cite{mcmahan2017communication}) to produce a new global model $\vw^{t+1}$.
+We formulate this procedure as follows:

-where $\eta_t$ is the learning rate and $\tilde\nabla l_k(\boldsymbol\omega^t)$ is the equivalent cumulative gradient~\cite{wang2020tackling} in the $t$-th communication round.
-More specifically, for an arbitrary optimizer on the client $k$, it produces $\Delta \boldsymbol\omega_k^{t,\tau}=-\eta \boldsymbol d^{t,\tau}_k$ as the local model update at the $\tau$-th iteration in this round, and the cumulative gradient is calculated as $\tilde\nabla l_k(\boldsymbol\omega^{t})=\sum_\tau \boldsymbol d_k^{t,\tau}$.
+where $\eta_t$ is the learning rate and $\tilde\nabla l_k(\vw^t)$ is the equivalent cumulative gradient~\cite{wang2020tackling} in the $t$-th communication round.
+More specifically, for an arbitrary optimizer on the client $k$, it produces $\Delta \vw_k^{t,\tau}=-\eta \boldsymbol d^{t,\tau}_k$ as the local model update at the $\tau$-th iteration in this round, and the cumulative gradient is calculated as $\tilde\nabla l_k(\vw^{t})=\sum_\tau \boldsymbol d_k^{t,\tau}$.

-A main challenge that FL faces is to overcome the client-wise heterogeneity, especially the non-identical and unbalanced data distribution.
-There have been some studies~\cite{li2018federated,liang2019variance,karimireddy2019scaffold,wang2020tackling} that focus on improving the local update procedure, i.e., amending the calculation of the equivalent cumulative gradient $\tilde\nabla l_k$ during local training to achieve a better performance.
-However, few studies have tried improving the performance in heterogeneous settings through an active client selection strategy, and most of the previous studies sample $\mathcal{K}_t$ uniformly.